 Adder’s fork and blindworm’s sting,

 Shakespeare had done his research and the spells in Macbeth are quite authentic.
 One slip, and Katie could have let all sorts of dark powers loose – she had to concentrate ever so hard not to let that happen.

 But the producer said that she was amazing – and that the whole atmosphere of the production had changed since she came on board.

-“I hesitate to say this,” he admitted, “But perhaps in some ways in was a good stroke of luck that Betsy fell off her bicycle.”
+“I hesitate to say this,” he admitted, “but perhaps in some ways it was a good stroke of luck that Betsy fell off her bicycle.”

 “Hey don’t say that word.”

 “Yes,” said the producer gravely.
 “We only ever call it The Scottish Play – we never give it its proper title.
 It’s meant to bring bad luck if you do.”

 “Oh I see,” said Katie.
 “Sorry about that.”

 “Come with me,” said Lady Macbeth, whose real name was Amanda, and was a tall, slender pale-faced beauty with lots of curly hair.
 She led Katie out of the theatre and onto the pavement outside.

 And Katie turned around three times, trying not to smile.